CemalUnal/cloud-native-application-development-workshop/readme.md

 - [docker-compose.md](./docker-compose.md) describes how the sample application can be run locally using Docker Compose.

-- [kubernetes.md](./kubernetes.md) describes how the sample application can be deployed to a Kubernetes cluster.
+- [introduction-to-kubernetes.md](./introduction-to-kubernetes.md) demonstrates the Kubernetes features.

 - [monitoring-with-prometheus.md](./monitoring-with-prometheus.md) describes how can we deploy a monitoring infrastructure using Prometheus.